Typhoon Noul (2015): Meteorological history

 Due to radial outflow, low vertical wind shear, and water temperatures above 30°C, Noul started rapid deepening on May 9 while approaching the Philippine island of Luzon, forming a sharply well-defined 35 km eye embedded in a deepening symmetric core; therefore, the JTWC upgraded it to a super typhoon late on the same day.
 At 00:00 UTC on May 10, the JMA estimated peak 10 minute sustained winds of 205 km/h.
 At the same time, the JTWC estimated peak 1 minute sustained winds of 260 km/h, equivalent to Category 5 on the Saffir–Simpson hurricane wind scale.
 As the typhoon neared the northeast tip of Luzon, satellite imagery showed rapid deterioration of the storm's core structure and warming of the cloud tops.
-According to PAGASA, at around 08:45 UTC on May 10, Noul made landfall in the Philippines at Pananapan Point in Santa Ana, Cagayan.
+According to PAGASA Control Room, at around 08:45 UTC on May 10, Noul made landfall in the Philippines at Pananapan Point in Santa Ana, Cagayan.
 However, the JMA and JTWC tracks do not show landfall, but instead show the center staying offshore.
 After its closest approach to Luzon, the storm's structure continued to deteriorate, becoming elongated and less organized due to increasing wind shear and land interaction.
 By late on May 10, the eye largely disappeared from satellite imagery as Noul turned northward over water, steered around the subtropical ridge.
 A large residual eye persisted in the center of the waning convection, although stronger wind shear increasingly disrupted the storm's structure.
 An approaching trough steered Noul to the northeast, bringing it east of Taiwan on May 11.
 By early on May 12, the storm had become increasingly elongated as dry air became entrained in the center, with the structure resembling a "comma"-shape, according to the JTWC.
 The agency downgraded it to a tropical storm at 00:00 UTC that day as the storm accelerated through Amami Ōshima.
 Six hours later, the storm became extratropical off the southern coast of Japan.